magdamalinowska29/NMDA/README.md

 Formulate Problems that arise during work

+Work Steps FMRI
+1. Realignment
    matlab script realign.m sets up parameters in spm and performs realignment of data from a specified directory

+2.